-The operating principle of the photodiode is such that when the junction of this two terminal semiconductor device is illuminated then electric current starts flowing through it.
+The operating principle of the photodiode is such that when the junction of this two-terminal semiconductor device is illuminated then the electric current starts flowing through it.
 Only minority current flows through the device when the certain reverse potential is applied to it.

 Construction of Photodiode

 The figure below shows the constructional detail of a photodiode:

 The PN junction of the device placed inside a glass material.
 This is done to order to allow the light energy to pass through it.
 As only the junction is exposed to radiation, thus, the other portion of the glass material is painted black or is metallised.

 The overall unit is of very small dimension nearly about 2.5 mm.

 It is noteworthy that the current flowing through the device is in micro-ampere and is measured through an ammeter.